top of page

 The Smart Solar Charging project is one of a kind.
 In Utrecht, the Netherlands, a unique collaboration between public, private, and research organisations has realised the world’s first bidirectional city, where a dynamic network of shared EVs offers both clean mobility solutions to Utrecht citizens as well as grid balancing solutions to the local network company.

-We’re proud that two of our group companies, We Drive Solar and NieuweWeme, have played a key role in designing, delivering and optimizing this integrated solution.
+We’re proud that our group company We Drive Solar has played a key role in designing, delivering and optimizing this integrated solution.
 And since the Smart Solar Charging project has recently been awarded the ISGAN Award of Excellence by the International Energy Agency, we thought it was time to take a look behind the scenes of this game-changing initiative.

-We spoke to Robin Berg, CEO of shared mobility company We Drive Solar, and Gerben Hilboldt, CEO of engineering & manufacturing firm NieuweWeme, about the success, learnings and future plans for the project.
+We spoke to Robin Berg, CEO of shared mobility company We Drive Solar about the success, learnings and future plans for the project.

 Robin, you are often referred to as the initiator of the Smart Solar Charging project in Utrecht.
 Can you give us a brief introduction to the project?